ibm-cloud-docs/transit-gateway/connecting-vpcs.md

    * Select **Local routing** to allow your transit gateway to connect to all VPC and classic resources within the transit gateway's provisioned region.
    * Select **Global routing** to allow your transit gateway to connect to VPC resources in all IBM [Multi-Zone Regions (MZRs)](/docs/overview?topic=overview-locations#table-mzr).

    You can upgrade routing options at a later point if your needs change.
-Pricing is changed accordingly.
+Pricing changes accordingly.

 1. Choose the location where you want to provision your transit gateway.